Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: The rate of flares from the population of merged magnetars

 Now the equation {\eqref{eq:keyeq}} can be simplified to:

 The total energy to be released should be limited by the magnetic energy stored in the magnetosphere:

 the approximant in the above equation is valid only when $1<\beta<2$. \cite{2020MNRAS.491.1498C} found $\beta\sim1.66$, which meets the above mentioned conditions.
-If we assume that the flares in ordinary SGR and GFs follows the same energy distribution law $f(E)$, the energy of those flares can range more than five orders of magnitudes, with $E_{\rm u}$ corresponds to the most energetic giant flare is $E\sim10^{46}$\,ergs.
-Therefore, from equation~\eqref{eq:Ebar} we find that: $\overline{E}\sim4\times10^{43}E^{\beta-1}_{l, 41}\,\rm ergs$, where $E_{l, 42}$ is the lower energy end of the $f(E)$ in unit of $10^{41}$\,ergs.
+If we assume that the flares in ordinary SGR and GFs follows the same energy distribution law, the energy of those flares can range more than five orders of magnitudes, with the $E_{\rm u}$ corresponding to the most energetic giant flare being $E\sim10^{46}$\,ergs.
+Therefore, from equation~\eqref{eq:Ebar} we find that: $\overline{E}\sim4\times10^{43}E^{\beta-1}_{l, 42}\,\rm ergs$, where $E_{l, 42}$ is the lower energy end of the $n(E)$ in unit of $10^{42}$\,ergs.

 The magnetic energy stored in the magnetosphere is \citep{ZYetal2022}:

 where $B$ is the surface magnetic field strength of the magnetar scaled with $10^{15}$ G. If we equalize the both sides of inequality \eqref{eq:Emag}, we can have a rough estimation of $N_{\rm B}$ as: